 Santa Marta is a medium-size city nestled on the Caribbean Coast.
 Some people consider it like a small Cartagena.
 I have no idea why.
 Maybe are they blind?
-The common point is an unpleasant beach only.
+The common point are only the unpleasant beaches.

 Tourists meet in the same area, near the square Los Novios.
 There, restaurants serve every kind of meals and waiters don’t even know how to speak Spanish anymore.
 Moreover, the outskirts of Santa Marta aren’t safe at night as thugs wait for wealthy on coke tourist to jump into their arms.